torque/mpv-progressbar/readme.md

 #### Configuration

-`progressbar.lua` now has a whole bunch of options that can be set either on the mpv command line or by writing the file `~~/lua-settings/torque-progressbar.conf`, where `~~` is either `~/.mpv` or `~/.config/mpv`, depending on your setup.
+`progressbar.lua` has a whole host of options that can be set to change the way it displays.
+These can be set on the mpv command line, but the recommended approach is by using the configuration file `~~/lua-settings/torque-progressbar.conf`, where `~~` is either `~/.mpv` or `~/.config/mpv`, depending on your setup.
 The defaults are provided in `settings.moon`, and are reproduced in config-file-compatible syntax